heptarch/heptarch.github.io/drafts/demon.md

 into the blackness.
 A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward, as if bowing.
-The ball grows larger and a constellation of twelve teardrops appears around it, dancing, Susan thought, like angels on the head of a pin.
+The ball grows larger and a constellation of twelve teardrops appears, dancing around it, Susan thinks, like angels on the head of a pin.
 Or perhaps demons: the teardrops lengthen inward into spikes, impaling the ball through its corners; Susan gasps.
 The spikes push through to the opposite side, and the whole figure